-Jim joined the University of Northampton in the summer of 2012, having previously taught military history at the University of Salford.
+Jim joined the University of Northampton in 2012, having previously taught military history at the University of Salford.
 He is a military historian with a broad interest in Britain’s security during the era of Total War (1914-1945).

 - HIS1015 Blood & Iron: Europe, 1815-1914